sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 In general, all comes to the following steps:
 * Get the latest configurator.
-* Get the current settings from your board
+* Get the current settings from your flight controller board
 * Determine the current version and the TARGET of INAV firmware flashed to your flight controller board.
 * Check which values has changed over the newer versions, and adjust your settings as necessary
-* Flash the latest INAV firmware to your board
+* Flash the latest INAV firmware on your flight controller board
-* Paste the adjusted settings on the CLI
+* Paste the adjusted settings on the Command Line Interface (CLI)
 * Upload your preferred font to the OSD chip
-* Take additional upgrading actions if needed
+* Take additional upgrading actions (if needed)

 > Note: Flight controller boards with STM32**F1** chips (like NAZE32 or CC3D) will only work up to the 1.7.3 version.
+> Note: Flight controller boards with STM32**F3** chips (like SPRACINGF3 or OMNIBUS) will only work up to the 2.6.0 version.

 ## Get the latest INAV configurator

-Download and install the latest configurator on the [INAV Configurator Releases page](https://github.com/iNavFlight/inav-configurator/releases).
+Download and install (on your computer) the latest configurator at the [INAV Configurator Releases page](https://github.com/iNavFlight/inav-configurator/releases).

 ## Get all the current settings from your flight controller board

-1. Open the configurator program.
+1. Open the configurator program on your computer.
 2. Connect the flight controller board to the USB port on PC, then click connect button on the configurator.
 3. Go to the CLI tab and type `diff all`.
 It should return a big text with all your settings.
-4. Save this text on your favorite text editor (like notepad).
+4. Copy this text and paste it on your favorite text editor (like Notepad), then save it as a backup.

 ## Determine your current INAV firmware version and target

-On your settings file, just on the beginning, you should have something like this:
+On your settings file, just at the beginning, you should have something like this:

 ```
 # version